strapi/documentation/docs/user-docs/latest/media-library/organizing-assets-with-folders.md

 Once created, a folder can be renamed, moved or deleted.
 To manage a single folder:

-1. Click the folder name in the Folders view of the Media library.
+1. Click the folder name in the Folders part of the Media library.
 2. In the window that pops up, update the name and location with the _Folder name_ field and _Folder location_ drop-down list, respectively.
 3. Click **Save**.